semgrep/semgrep-docs/docs/semgrep-assistant/getting-started.md

+---
+slug: getting-started
+title: Analyze with Assistant
+hide_title: true
+description: Learn how to enable and use all of Assistant's features.
+tags:
+  - Semgrep Assistant
+---

-# Enable Semgrep Assistant
+# Semgrep Assistant

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This article walks you through enabling Semgrep Assistant for your deployment.
+This article walks you through enabling Semgrep Assistant for your deployment and using its features.

 :::info Prerequisites
 * You have completed a [Semgrep core deployment](/deployment/core-deployment).